MoDevby/ResourcesWidget/README.md

 ## Installation
 This widget was test on both win 7 & 10.
-It doesn't require installation just download ResourcesWidget.exe from release tab and start using it.
+This widget is portable and doesn't require installation just download the zip from release tab and use it, can also add to the startup folder if needed.

 ### This Project is using the following components from open source libraries:
-ColorPicker from [Xceed.Wpf.Toolkit](https://github.com/xceedsoftware/wpftoolkit) under [MS-PL](https://github.com/xceedsoftware/wpftoolkit/blob/master/license.md) license.
+ColorPicker from [DotNetProjects.Wpf.Extended.Toolkit](https://github.com/dotnetprojects/WpfExtendedToolkit) under [MS-PL](https://github.com/dotnetprojects/WpfExtendedToolkit/blob/Extended/LICENSE.md) license.